nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * The search is case-insensitive. e.g `n/hans` will match `Hans`.
 * Allows partial matching of keywords e.g. `n/Han` will match `Hans`.
-* Both the volunteer name and corresponding skills can be searched.
 * The order of the keywords does not matter. e.g. `s/chef n/Hans` and `n/Hans s/chef` are valid inputs.

 <div style="page-break-after: always;"></div>